AI licensing

 Generative AI has emerged as a dominant new technology, powering products and services and attracting sizeable investments.
 The large language models (LLMs) underpinning these systems are developed using vast amounts of existing content, including copyright works which are being used without consent, credit or compensation.
 The UK government launched a consultation on AI and copyright running from 19 December 2024 to February 25 2025 covering many of these issues that ALCS responded to.

 In response to the Government consultation, ALCS opposed the Government’s preference for a Text and Data Mining exception, on the basis that it would harm writers.
 In this case, a fully functioning opt-out system would have to be devised for an exception to work, which is not possible as opt-out systems are unworkable, cannot protect writers and cannot ensure the reserving of their rights.
 Rather than changing copyright law, it must be properly enforced in its current state through transparency regulation and compensation for past infringements.
-Visit the ALCS website for the full consultation response.

 Rich and diverse human creativity is invaluable socially, culturally and also economically given the huge financial and soft power dividends generated by the UK’s creative industries.
 It is essential that UK and international policy creates a mediated balance between supporting human creativity and enabling useful technologies to develop.
-A recent report by the Culture, Media & Sport Committee identified the need to address the current imbalance:
+A 2024 report by the Culture, Media & Sport Committee identified the need to address the current imbalance:

 The Government must ensure that creators have proper mechanisms to enforce their consent and receive fair compensation for use of their work by AI developers.

-The Authors’ Licensing and Collecting Society, which represents more than 125,000 writers, surveyed its members on AI and potential licensing solutions, receiving more than 13,500 responses.
+The Authors’ Licensing and Collecting Society, which represents more than 129,000 writers, surveyed its members on AI and potential licensing solutions, receiving more than 13,500 responses.

-The response from members clearly showed that writers felt there was no transparency about their work being used to train AI or writers giving permission for this use1.
+The response from members clearly showed that writers felt there was no transparency about their work being used to train AI or writers giving permission for this use.
 They strongly believe they should be asked for permission and should be credited and remunerated for this use.
 Top figures include:

 - 91% felt that they should be asked for permission to use their works